Post-purchase onboarding flow

 Prototyping and testing

-Next, I created a clickable prototype of the post-purchase onboarding flow using Axure.
-We chose this prototyping tool because it allows for complex interactions, so our prototype could closely approximate the real experience.
+Next, I created a clickable, high-fidelity prototype of the post-purchase onboarding flow using Axure.
+We opted for this prototyping tool because it allows for complex interactions, so our prototype could closely approximate the real experience.

 I then ran a usability test (April 2020) to test how the concept landed with real users and to identify any issues.
 We chose to go with a quite small number of participants (5 different schools) to ensure that usability testing could be carried out in a relatively short time.
 The test was run entirely remotely as this was during the Covid-19 lockdown.
 Participants were asked to share their screen and run through the prototype onboarding flow, while my team and I observed, took notes and asked questions.